crdschurch/srfp-assessment/README.md

     $ cd crds-styleguide
     $ npm link ../crds-styles
+    $ npm install

 Once we officially publish this package, we'll leverage semantic-versioning to ensure new features are rolled out in a sensible manner.
 For more information on this approach, please review that project's [README](https://github.com/crdschurch/crds-styles/README.md).

 ## Build &amp; Deploy

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

-Run `ng build` to build the project.
+Run `npm build-dev` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Run `ng github-pages:deploy` to deploy to Github Pages.

 ## License